Middle School AI and Computer Science Projects

 Inspirit AI students will work collaboratively in small groups of 5-6 students to implement a mentor-led socially impactful AI project.

-Project Highlights from 2023
+Project Highlights for 2026

-Chatbots for Good
+AI Chatbots for Education

-Sustainable Apps
+Sustainable Farming

 Project Curriculum Developers